feathersjs-ecosystem/authentication/docs/migrating.md

 ## JWT Parsing

 The JWT is only parsed from the header and body by default now.
-It is no longer pulled from the query string unless you explicitly tell `feathers-authentication-jwt` to do so.
+It is no longer pulled from the query string unless you explicitly tell `@feathersjs/authentication-jwt` to do so.

 You can customize the header and body keys like so: